Cost of a GW Education

 Estimated costs for both a student’s direct and indirect expenses are utilized to calculate financial aid support based on a student’s estimated family contribution towards their education.

-* Fourth-year students who enrolled at GW prior to fall 2020 are the last cohort year of students who follow the university’s fixed tuition plan.
+* Fifth-year students who enrolled at GW prior to fall 2020 are the last cohort year of students who follow the university’s fixed tuition plan.
 Beginning in fall 2020, GW tuition rates are set annually.

 ** The matriculation fee is a one-time fee for a new, incoming student.
 Students in their second, third- and fourth-year who paid the fee upon their initial enrollment as a first-time student are not charged this fee annually.
 This one-time fee will only be applied to a second, third- or fourth-year student if the student is a new, first-time incoming transfer student.